sushantkadam15/sushantkadam15/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=sushantkadam15)

-I'm a Front-End Developer in the making with a passion for crafting user-friendly web applications.
-With a strong background in IT operations and automation, I'm combining my problem-solving skills and technical acumen to build responsive, engaging front-end experiences.
+I'm a Software Developer in the making with a passion for crafting user-friendly web applications.
+With a strong background in IT operations and project management, I'm combining my problem-solving skills and technical acumen to build responsive, engaging front-end experiences.

 ## 🛠️ Skills